theNewDynamic/aba-icc/_situations/venezuela-i.md

 As of September 2021, the situation in Venezuela I is in the [admissibility assessment phase](https://www.icc-cpi.int/itemsDocuments/2020-PE/2020-pe-report-eng.pdf).

 For more information on the preliminary examination in Venezuela I, please visit the [ICC page](https://www.icc-cpi.int/venezuela).

 &nbsp;

-**ICC Status**

-Venezuela [ratified](https://asp.icc-cpi.int/en_menus/asp/states%20parties/latin%20american%20and%20caribbean%20states/Pages/venezuela.aspx) the Rome Statute on June 7, 2000.
-The ICC has jurisdiction over Rome Statute crimes committed since July 1, 2002.

-On February 9, 2006, the OTP [closed](https://www.icc-cpi.int/NR/rdonlyres/4E2BC725-6A63-40B8-8CDC-ADBA7BCAA91F/143684/OTP_letter_to_senders_re_Venezuela_9_February_2006.pdf) a previous&nbsp;[preliminary examination](https://www.aba-icc.org/country/venezuela/) into allegations of atrocity crimes committed in April 2002 due to a lack of temporal jurisdiction.

-See also, *Venezuela II*, for information about a separate preliminary examination.&nbsp;

-&nbsp;